hos6236/hos6236.github.io/_posts/2017-09-19-qtlMapping.md

 - **The QTL effect is important information.** In the  ``R/qtl`` book, the author pointed out: "The function for performing QTL mapping, ``scanone``, does not provide estimated QTL effects.
 Such estimates are best obtained with the function ``fitqtl()``, particularly for the case of a multiple QTL model".
 A solution to get this effects in the CIM analysis was proposed by Karl Broman in the `R/qtl` discussion group in a topic about "how obtain the QTL effects and other information in CIM analysis?".
 He pointed out:  "We don't have a way to get effect estimates or phenotypic variance explained except through the ``fitqtl()`` function.
 Once you've decided on some set of QTL, use ``makeqtl()`` to create a ``qtl object`` and then ``fitqtl()`` with ``get.ests=TRUE`` to get estimated effects and estimated percent variance explained."
 In this toy example, we will consider this alternative to get the QTL effects.

+- In this [link](https://github.com/hos6236/hos6236.github.io/blob/master/classes/QTLmapping_3.pdf) you can access the original paper.

 ```
 ############################    R CODES   ############################